Contact us today or request an appointment online!

 Shoulder Treatments-

-• Pain relievers: Over-the-counter pain relievers such as acetaminophen (Tylenol), ibuprofen (Motrin), and naproxen (Aleve) can relieve most shoulder pain.
-More severe shoulder pain may require prescription medications.
+- Pain relievers: Over-the-counter pain relievers like acetaminophen (Tylenol), ibuprofen (Motrin), and naproxen (Aleve) can help alleviate most shoulder pain.
+For more severe discomfort, prescription medications may be needed.
+If you’re searching for shoulder pain relief near me, consulting a specialist could offer tailored treatment options.

 Address :